Keyboard shortcuts

 The SlimeVR Server depends on Java 17, so you'll need to install it on your system in a way that SlimeVR can access.

-Option 1: Instal Java globally
+Option 1: Install Java globally

-The simplest and most straight-forward way to setup Java is to install it through your distro's package manager.
+The simplest and most straightforward way to set up Java is to install it through your distro's package manager.
 The specific package name will vary distro to distro, but it will most likely be listed as "openjdk", and you'll most likely want the jre (though jdk will work fine).

 Ubuntu: